cue-lang/cue/CONTRIBUTING.md

 All issues are tracked in the main repository's issue tracker.
-If you are sending a change against a subrepository, you must use the fully-qualified syntax supported by GitHub to make sure the change is linked to the issue in the main repository, not the subrepository (eg. "Fixes cue-lang/cue#999").
+If you are sending a change against a subrepository, you must use the fully-qualified syntax supported by GitHub to make sure the change is linked to the issue in the main repository, not the subrepository (eg. `Fixes cue-lang/cue#999`).